oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/637_size/7_mm_id_26_mm_od_9_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 637 Size 7 Mm Id 26 Mm Od 9 Mm Depth
+# Hardware Bearing 600 Series 637 Size 7 mm Id 26 mm Od 9 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base